 With its Christmas tree shape and gorgeous color, the Colorado blue spruce (Picea pungens ‘Glauca’) adds a touch of seasonal flair to your landscape.
 With this tree, your landscape can get that classic spruce appearance without any pruning.
-If you have a small yard, the Colorado blue spruce makes an impressive addition without leaving a big footprint.

 Colorado Blue Spruce Attributes